 The accumulated interest paid with the cashout is taxable to the business.
 TreasuryDirect will generate a 1099-INT form with the business’s tax ID.
 They don’t mail a paper 1099 form.
 You’ll have to remember to log in next year and download or print the 1099 form.

 If the business files a separate tax return (C-Corp, S-Corp, partnership, or LLC taxed as an S-Corp or a partnership), the business has to include the interest income on its tax return.
 If the business issues a K-1 form to the owner, the interest income also goes on the K-1 form, which the owner uses to include on their personal tax return.
 For an S-Corp or an LLC taxed as an S-Corp, that’s on Schedule K-1 (Form 1120S) Line 4 Interest Income.
 For a partnership or an LLC taxed as a partnership, that’s on Schedule K-1 (Form 1065) Line 5 Interest Income.

 Keep Them Separate

 When you’re done buying all the I Bonds you want and you’d like to consolidate your holdings into one TreasuryDirect account, transfer in a year when you’re not buying I Bonds in the receiving account.
 Go to ManageDirect and then “Transfer securities.”
 It may ask you to use FS Form 5511.
 This form requires a signature guarantee.
 See Where to Get a Signature Guarantee for I Bonds at TreasuryDirect.

 When the Business Ends

 Before you wind down the business, you should dispose of the business’s assets and liabilities.
 Your authority to transact on behalf of the business ends when the business ceases to exist.
 So either sell or transfer the business’s assets to the owner(s) before you shut down the business.

-If you’d like to keep the I Bonds as I Bonds as opposed to cashing out, you can transfer the bonds in the business account to the owner’s personal account.
+If you’d like to keep the I Bonds as I Bonds as opposed to cashing out, you can transfer the bonds from the business account to the owner’s personal account.
 Go to ManageDirect and then “Transfer securities.”
 It may ask you to use FS Form 5511 and get a signature guarantee.